sladeutley/ecommerce-market-research-reports/process-notes.md

 2. in terminal, type 'sanity deploy', follow prompts to name studio, it will deploy and give you a link
 3. share link with whoever we want to be able to add/edit content **MAKE SURE TO DO 'EMPTY CACHE AND HARD RELOAD' after making changes

+Terminals that should be open to run app -

+in main project folder, 'npm run dev', then split the screen, cd into sanity folder, 'npm run dev' in another terminal tab, in entire project folder, use that to push to github